GPS Capital Projects Update

 Keeping you updated on Greenwich Public Schools projects

-The GPS Capital Projects Update newsletter has returned for the second year for the sole purpose of providing accurate, timely, and transparent updates to you - the Greenwich community - on the ongoing major capital and maintenance projects underway across the District.
+The GPS Capital Projects Update newsletter is distributed for the sole purpose of providing accurate, timely, and transparent updates to you - the Greenwich community - on the ongoing major capital and maintenance projects underway across the District.

 Dr. Toni Jones, Superintendent of Schools